EESSI/docs/docs/adding_software/overview.md

   <img width="50%" src="../img/contribute_software_workflow.png" alt="EESSI contribute software">
 </p>

-## Contributing a ReFrame test to EESSI test suite
+## Contributing a ReFrame test to the EESSI test suite

 Ideally, a contributor prepares a ReFrame test for the software to be added to the EESSI software stack.